OHIO-ECT/ITS-4750-Lab-01/README.md

 -   Learn some basic network connectivity-testing tools and basic equipment configuration

-# Resources
+## Resources

+**[Pro Tip]** Read every lab document (like this one), gather all the required resources, and consume all the additional resources before beginning any work on the lab.

 -   Personal Computer

 -   Assigned GNS3 Virtual machine

-### Review videos BEFORE attempting the lab!
+##### Technuggets

-Labs will often have associated Technuggets that are recommended viewing before starting the lab.
+Labs will often have associated Technuggets that are recommended viewing after reading the lab the first time but before starting the work on the lab.
 Skip them at your own risk.

+**[Pro Tip]** Do NOT follow along with the Technuggets while watching them for the first time as a resource.

+- [Tech Nugget N14.0 RDC Connections]
+- [Tech Nugget N15.0 RD Gateway]

+Additional guide For Mac/OSX:
+- [Tech Nugget N17.0 RDC and RD Gateway Apple Mac OSX]

+Other OS's are not officially supported, but may be possible.

+- [Tech Nugget N25.0 - Ubuntu 20.04 Intro]

 - [Tech Nugget N0.1 Basic Diagnostic Tools 1]
 - [Tech Nugget N0.2 Basic Diagnostic Tools 2]